 Our vision is for every individual to feel valued and for all learners to reach their full potential.

-At its regular meeting on March 12, 2014, the Maple Ridge – Pitt Meadows Board of Education approved the calendar for the 2014-2015 school year.
-Review calendar >>
+At its regular public meeting on Wednesday, June 15, 2016, the Maple Ridge – Pitt Meadows Board of Education approved a one-year regular student transportation model pilot.
+Learn more.

 Announcements and Accolades:

 Congratulations to all our amazing Maple Ridge - Pitt Meadows public school students, some of whom are celebrated in this annual Leaders of Tomorrow publication: http://goo.gl/u8uG78

 Congratulations to SD42 Deputy Superintendent Laurie Meston, who was recognized with a Citizen Campion Award from the Municipal Advisory Committee on Accessibility Issues earlier this month.
 The award recognizes individuals who demonstrate and/or promote the inclusion of persons with disabilities within everyday community living.